COSMOS-Web: A history of galaxy migrations over the stellar mass-star formation rate plane: Introduction

 \section{Introduction}

-The distribution of galaxies on the stellar mass–-star formation rate (SFR) plane represents the relationship between the SFR, which quantifies the mass of new stars formed per year (measured in solar masses per year, [$\Msol , \text{yr}^{-1}$]), and the stellar mass ($\Mstar$), which denotes the total mass of stars within a galaxy (measured in solar masses, [$\Msol$]).
-This representation offers crucial insights into their evolutionary state.
-This plane is characterized by a tight correlation (with a scatter of 0.3 dex in SFR) between stellar mass and SFR for the majority of star-forming galaxies, often referred to as the "main sequence" (MS) of star-forming galaxies \citep[e.g.][]{Brinchmann2004, Noeske07, Elbaz07, Daddi2007}, with the normalization of the MS increasing with redshift \citep[e.g.][]{popesso23,Ciesla2024}.
+The distribution of galaxies on the stellar mass–star formation rate plane represents the relationship between the star formation rate (SFR) - which quantifies the mass of new stars formed per year (measured in solar masses per year, [$\Msol , \text{yr}^{-1}$]) - and the stellar mass ($\Mstar$), which denotes the total mass of stars within a galaxy (measured in solar masses, [$\Msol$]).
+This representation provides crucial insights into the evolutionary state of galaxies.
+This plane is characterized by a tight correlation (with a scatter of 0.3 dex in SFR) between stellar mass and SFR for the majority of star-forming galaxies, often referred to as the "main sequence" (MS) of star-forming galaxies \citep[e.g.,][]{Brinchmann2004, Noeske07, Elbaz07, Daddi2007}, with the normalization of the MS increasing with redshift \citep[e.g.,][]{popesso23,Ciesla2024}.
 Deviations from this sequence can indicate different evolutionary pathways, such as quenching, where star formation is significantly reduced or halted, or starburst (SB) events, where star formation is temporarily enhanced \citep[see][]{Rodighiero2011,Rinaldi2022,Ciesla2023,Shi2024}.

-Passive galaxies are located below the MS. They are often older, more massive, and have lower star formation rates \citep[e.g.][]{peng2010,ilbert13,weaver22b}.
-Conversely, SB galaxies are located above the MS and exhibit intense and short-lived bursts of star formation that can drastically alter their properties \citep[e.g.][]{Elbaz2011}.
-The $\SFRM$ plane also includes regions where galaxies could be transitioning from star-forming to quiescent states, often referred to as the "green valley" \citep[e.g.][]{Salim2014,Lin2023}.
+Passive galaxies are located below the MS. They are often older and more massive and have lower SFRs \citep[e.g.,][]{peng2010,ilbert13,weaver22b}.
+Conversely, SB galaxies are located above the MS and exhibit intense and short-lived bursts of star formation that can drastically alter their properties \citep[e.g.,][]{Elbaz2011}.
+The $\SFRM$ plane also includes regions where galaxies could be transitioning from star-forming to quiescent states, often referred to as the "green valley" \citep[GV, e.g.,][]{Salim2014,Lin2023}.
 This intermediate region is critical for understanding the processes that regulate star formation and lead to quenching.